Cropredy 2018 – as eclectic as ever

 A rain storm on Saturday evening made listening to the exciting Afro Celt Sound System a little less exciting, but the band was amazing and the fact that thousands of people stayed huddled under umbrellas and ponchos to hear their world music mix speaks volumes for the crowd’s love of music and the band’s pull.

-Similarly, there were roars of approval for The Bar-Steward Sons of Val Doonican, musical humorists who were rude about everything, crowd surfed in an inflatable dinghy, and had the crowd shouting about various famous people being less than admirable (self-editing here).
+Similarly, there were roars of approval for The Bar-Steward Sons of Val Doonican, musical humorists who were rude about everything, crowd surfed in an inflatable dinghy and had the crowd shouting about various famous people being less than admirable (self-editingm here).
 What’s not to like?

 Other standouts were Police Dog Hogan, who rocked; folk-singer Will Varley, who brought a welcome burst of lyrical poetry to the event; and the harmonious Smith & Brewer, who at times guitar-picked like Doc Watson.
 (Watch out for these two).